CloudCannon/Academy/_posts/2017-02-07-using-jekyll-plugins.md

 ### Gemfile

 This is more complicated but much better option as it allows you to easily upgrade a plugin in the future.
 These instructions assume you know what a Gem, Gemfile and the bundler are.
-If you new to these topics or need a brush up, checkout our [Gemfile and the bundler tutorial](/jekyll-casts/gemfiles-and-the-bundler/).
+If you new to these topics or need a brush up, checkout our [Gemfile and the bundler tutorial](/jekyll/gemfiles-and-the-bundler/).

 In this example we'll add the [jekyll-feed](https://github.com/jekyll/jekyll-feed) plugin to our site.

-First we'll create `Gemfile` with jekyll and jekyll-feed gems:
+First we'll create `Gemfile` with jekyll and jekyll-feed Gems:

 {% raw %}
 ~~~ruby